FraNoceti/solanasign/README.md

 The project started from the necessity of InvestConservation to sign a contract on the blockchain that could prove their commitment to tokenizing offchain carbon.

 WHO'S THIS PRODUCT FOR?<br>
-Anyone who needs to sign a contract for professional or personal purposes can now just simply use solana sign to store and sign a document on the Solana blockchain.
+Anyone who needs to sign a contract for professional or personal purposes can now just use SolanaSign to store and sign a document on the Solana Blockchain.
 The platform is open and accessible to anyone in posses of a Solana Wallet of any kind.<br>
 List of supported wallets:

 <ul><li>Phantom</li>